Who should take the test?

-You collect the samples at home, send them back to us and we will provide you with your level of each hormone and whether your level falls within the reference ranges for your age.
+You collect the sample at home, send it back to us and we will provide you with your level of each hormone and whether your level falls within the reference ranges for your age.
 In addition to that the results include graphs showing whether your are in the “green” (=normal/healthy) or “red” (=too high/low) area, making it easy to understand the results.

 What will my results tell me?

 Your results will provide detailed information about whether your estradiol and progesterone levels are normal, low, or high compared to reference ranges in your age group.
 You can then discuss the results with your doctor or health practitioner, who can give you further guidance and treatment recommendations.

 What guidance will I get along with my results?

 We always recommend the discussion of the mailed results with your doctor or practitioner.
 Although we do not offer therapy service ourselves, we will gladly assist you in finding a suitable therapist in your area.
 Besides, further information is available on our website, especially in the different test categories, under “health conditions” and the FAQs.
 Still have questions?
 Send us an email at email@example.com.